nrs-org/novelslop/content/vol_01/chap_06.typ

   fit every job she was having.

   In other words, Narumi Sena was the Cinderella that became a princess just after a miraculous night.
-All of this just happened in this March, too.
+All of this just happened during March of this year, too.

   Though Mona knew all of this, she was not aware of the consequences of her sister’s popularity, and how it would affect her own life.